asier13/Python-Trading-Bot/README.md

 ![image](https://github.com/asier13/Python-Trading-Bot/assets/62717613/3603eb2b-5028-442f-8ebe-f6a1412f8ed6)

-The lowest it gets is -1.28%, which is far from our first SL in -2% and the bot keeps waiting.
+The lowest it gets is -1.28%, which is far from our SL in -2% and the bot keeps waiting.
 But the bounce comes and the RSI values trigger the RSI TPs, first at 55 and later on, at 65.
 These TPs in this situation act as SL because the PNL when the RSI is at 55 is at -0.25% and when it gets to 65 its basically B/E.
 For cases with strong downtrend and no bounces its very important to have a SL to avoid losing our capital, so here is an example, where price is falling heavy and we go full position, but the SL gets triggered as we fall below our -2% SL:

 ![image](https://github.com/asier13/Python-Trading-Bot/assets/62717613/8335ad1b-3174-4f95-91e0-ce0e94d1e011)

-Because we are full position, the bot cant keep adding trades, so it has to wait for the price to bounce or the SLs.
-For the first SL we sell 70% of the position at a -2% loss, the percentage depends on the asset and risk management of the user as I said at the beginning.
+Because we are full position, the bot cant keep adding trades, so it has to wait for the price to bounce or the SL.
+When we touch the SL we sell the position at a -2% loss, the percentage depends on the asset and risk management of the user as I said at the beginning.
-The bot as soon as it sells, it triggers a buy and goes full position again because the previous candle closed with a RSI value below 26, averaging the position and again, wait for new trades, either the TPs or SLs to get triggered, in that case it was the TPs:
+The bot as soon as it sells, it triggers a buy and goes full position again because the previous candle closed with a RSI value below 26, averaging the position and again, wait for new trades, either the TPs or SL to get triggered, in that case it was the TPs:

 ![image](https://github.com/asier13/Python-Trading-Bot/assets/62717613/a04894d8-24f1-4a14-a53b-3c9bc5313a0b)